Tearistturnip/flix_clone/README.md

 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete (+2pt)

 The following **additional** user stories are implemented:
+-[x] Alert has buttons with functionality to try refresh and fix the problem

 - [x] List anything else that you can get done to improve the app functionality! (+1-3pts) If there was a settings page, so the user could have more control.
 Change the coloring of the app/text.